 Risk Factors For Developing Cancer:

 Cancer is a genetic disease—that is, it is caused by changes to genes that control the way our cells function, especially how they grow and divide.

 Genetic Risk Factors: There is a hereditary predisposition to certain types of cancers, including breast cancer.
 Genetic changes that cause cancer can be inherited from our parents.
 They can also arise during a person’s lifetime as a result of errors that occur as cells divide or because of damage to DNA caused by certain environmental exposures.
 Cancer-causing environmental exposures include substances, such as the chemicals in tobacco smoke, and radiation, such as ultraviolet rays from the sun.

 Each person’s cancer has a unique combination of genetic changes.
-As the tumor continues to grow, additional changes will occur.
+As the cancer continues to grow, additional changes will occur.
 Even within the same tumor, different cells may have different genetic changes.

 Environmental Risk Factors: The effects of carcinogenic agents are typically dose-dependent.
-The larger the dose/longer duration of exposure, the greater the risk of developing cancer.
+The larger the dose/longer duration of exposure, the greater risk for developing cancer.
 Environmental Carcinogens include ionizing radiation, tobacco, tars, oils, certain foods, insecticides, fungicides, benzene, and other industrial agents.

-Oncogenic Viruses: Some viruses, such as HPV (human papillomavirus) and T-Cell Leukemia Virus 1, are known to either cause cancer or to increase the risks of developing certain types of cancer.
+Oncogenic Viruses: Some viruses, such as HPV (human papilomavirus) and T-Cell Leukemia Virus 1, are known to either cause cancer or to increase the risks of developing certain types of cancer.